libscie/quirrel/README.md

 # Quirrel on Railway

-To deploy your own Quirrel server to Railway, click this button:
+To deploy your own Quirrel server to Railway, click this:

 [![Deploy to Railway](https://railway.app/button.svg)](https://railway.app/new/template/quirrel)